 Section 30.7 of the Turbine Contract shall be deemed amended by inserting the word and punctuation “, Agent” after the word “Purchaser” set forth in such Section.

+11. Sections 26.4 and 26.5 of the Turbine Contract shall be deemed amended in their entirety to read as set forth on Annex IV hereto.

 As used herein, “Transfer Date” shall mean the date on which Purchaser and Agent assign all of their respective rights and obligations in, to and under the Turbine Contract to any assignee in accordance with Section 22.2 of the Turbine Contract.
 Upon the occurrence of the Transfer Date, this letter agreement shall terminate and be of no further force or effect and the Turbine Contract shall be interpreted and construed without giving effect to this letter agreement.

 This letter agreement, its interpretation and any disputes relating to, arising out of or connected to this letter agreement, shall governed by the laws of the State of New York, without regard to its conflicts of law provisions (other than Section 5-1401 of the New York General Obligations Law).
 All disputes or disagreements arising out of or relating to the implementation or performance of this letter agreement shall be subject to and determined in accordance with Article XXVI of the Turbine Contract.